solyarisoftware/WeBAD/README.md

 - Silences

-  There are 5 silence segments: 4 interword pauses.
+  There are 5 silence segments: 4 inter-word pauses.
   ```
   I'm     in    love     with    you
      ^^^^^  ^^^^    ^^^^^    ^^^^